 Ditch the disposables

 Another common way we bring plastics into our home is by buying disposables.
 Disposable plates, cups, bottles, silverware, razors, and diapers all contain plastics.
 There are alternatives for each of these items.
-You might want to look at how many disposables you’re using in your home and see which ones you can eliminate easily.
+You might want to look at how many disposables you’re using in your home and see which ones you can eliminate easily and consider using reliable reusable bags or unbleached sandwich paper bags.

 Use an alternative

 You won’t want to eliminate all of your child’s plastic toys, but it’s possible to find alternatives, such as trucks and blocks that are made from wood or dolls that are made from fabric.
 Instead of purchasing fabrics that contain plastic like polyester or spandex, look for natural fabrics like cotton, denim, and wool.
 This is a step that will likely take time to implement.
 But, as you get ready to replace something in your home, look and see if there is an alternative that doesn’t contain plastic.

 Among these tips for reducing plastic use in your home, it’s essential to know that we as consumers must do our part.
 Say no to plastic straws and lids.

 Learn to recycle

 It may not be possible to totally eliminate plastics in our home.
 For some, it may be too expensive or too much work.
 When you do bring something plastic into your home, be sure to recycle it to keep it out of our landfills and our oceans.